-Founded by entrepreneur Cane Vanderhoof in 2000, Miramonte is basically a house converted to a winery, but the beige-colored, red-tile-roofed winery’s spacious tasting room with a lovely outdoor patio and scenic grounds are a must stop along the Rancho California wine trail.
+Founded by entrepreneur Cane Vanderhoof in 2000, Miramonte is a house converted to a winery.
+Still, the beige-colored, red-tile-roofed winery’s spacious tasting room with a lovely outdoor patio and scenic grounds are a must-stop along the Rancho California wine trail.

-Founded in 1998, and located in the heart of Temecula Valley Wine Country, Palumbo Family Vineyards and Winery may be small, but the wines echo the perfect blend of depth and elegance of many of its larger counterparts.
+Founded in 1998 and located in the heart of Temecula Valley Wine Country, Palumbo Family Vineyards and Winery may be small.
+Still, the wines echo the perfect blend of depth and elegance of many of its larger counterparts.

-The boutique winery is an extension of the owner’s hot air ballooning business, California Dreamin’ Balloon Adventures, and offers guests a unique perspective of the vineyard and the entire Temecula Valley with a sunrise hot air balloon flight over the Temecula Wine Country.
+The boutique winery is an extension of the owner’s hot air ballooning business, California Dreamin’ Balloon Adventures.
+It offers guests a unique perspective of the vineyard and the entire Temecula Valley with a sunrise hot air balloon flight over the Temecula Wine Country.

 Ponte Family Winery offers guests a charming and comfortably sophisticated atmosphere to relax in and enjoy the wine country.
 After a day of sipping wine, visitors can enjoy a relaxing stroll around the grounds, taking in this gorgeous vineyard, with its mountain and garden views.

-Bernardo Winery was founded in 1889 and is San Diego County’s oldest winery.
+Bernardo was founded in 1889 and is San Diego County’s oldest winery.
 Bernardo is the oldest continuously operating winery in Southern California.
-The winery is family owned and operated and has been since 1927.
+The winery is family-owned and worked and has been since 1927.

 One lone survivor of the Los Angeles wine industry is San Antonio Winery.
-San Antonio Winery is open daily for guided winery tours.
+Open daily for guided winery tours and tasting.
 Special group tours for clubs and organizations are welcome.
 San Antonio Winery also features a trendy restaurant.

 San Luis Obispo County is a gorgeous section of California.
-The rolling hills, vast farmlands, rich soil, temperate climate, and cool ocean breezes make the perfect combination for growing great grapes for wines.
+The rolling hills, vast farmlands, fertile soil, temperate climate, and cool ocean breezes make the perfect combination for growing great grapes for wines.